espennoreng/assignment-en-sats/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Info
-Most of the code in just boilerplate code from Next.js.
-I have only added code in the app/ folder, the _components, _helpers and _types folders, and in the page.tsx file.
+Most of the code is boilerplate code from Next.js.
+I have added code in the app-, _components-, _helpers- and _types- folders.

 ### How I would have improved the app
 1. Connect the app to a database, or at least use state to store, add and update the data.
 That way I could make made use of the buttons.